 One of the purposes identified in CEAA 2012 is to ensure that opportunities are provided for meaningful public participation during an EA.
 CEAA 2012 requires that the Agency provide the public with an opportunity to participate in the EA.
 For EAs led by the Agency the public has an opportunity to comment on the draft EA report.
-For EAs by a review panel, CEAA 2012 requires that the review panel hold a public hearing.
 Additional opportunities for participation may also be provided.

-1 In this document, "project" has the same meaning as "designated project" as defined in CEAA 2012.
+&lt;sup>1 In this document, "project" has the same meaning as "designated project" as defined in CEAA 2012.